 DescriptionThe purpose of this document is to create a LAMP (Linux/Apache/MySQL/Php) installation on your lab machine.
 With this in place, we'll also install two common LAMP applications:

-- phpMyAdmin: a web app for controlling the MySQL database
+- phpMyAdmin: a web app for managing MySQL databases

 - Drupal: a content management system.